-Move over Armani!
+Is it refuse or Ralph Lauren?
+You'd never know with the new influence of trashion in fashion!
 After a fun journey to a local thrift shop, you will be ready to create your own designer duds under the tutelage of Ahliah Brazeau and Nina Perkins.
-You will create your own patterns, hand and machine sew them fashioning completely original haute couture, and show off your fabulous inventions during a public exhibition.
-See if YOU have what it takes to become famous!
+You may create your own patterns, hand and machine sew them, fashioning completely original haute couture.
+Alternately, you may focus on trashion and upcycle unique objects into a wearable work of art.
+All creations will make their debut on the runway during our Friday exhibition.
 Please bring $10 for the field trip to the thrift store.

 For campers entering grades 8-12+